core-infra-svcs/dashboard-api-go/client/docs/OrganizationsOrganizationIdSensorReadingsLatestReadings.md

 `func (o *OrganizationsOrganizationIdSensorReadingsLatestReadings) HasWater() bool`

 HasWater returns a boolean if a field has been set.

+### GetRawTemperature

+`func (o *OrganizationsOrganizationIdSensorReadingsLatestReadings) GetRawTemperature() OrganizationsOrganizationIdSensorReadingsHistoryRawTemperature`

+GetRawTemperature returns the RawTemperature field if non-nil, zero value otherwise.

+### GetRawTemperatureOk

+`func (o *OrganizationsOrganizationIdSensorReadingsLatestReadings) GetRawTemperatureOk() (*OrganizationsOrganizationIdSensorReadingsHistoryRawTemperature, bool)`

+GetRawTemperatureOk returns a tuple with the RawTemperature field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRawTemperature

+`func (o *OrganizationsOrganizationIdSensorReadingsLatestReadings) SetRawTemperature(v OrganizationsOrganizationIdSensorReadingsHistoryRawTemperature)`

+SetRawTemperature sets RawTemperature field to given value.

+### HasRawTemperature

+`func (o *OrganizationsOrganizationIdSensorReadingsLatestReadings) HasRawTemperature() bool`

+HasRawTemperature returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)